megzz06/social-media-redesign-Instagram-/README.md

 # social-media-redesign-Instagram-
-Social Media Redesign - i have chose instagram as social media to redesign.
+Social Media Redesign - I have chose instagram as social media to redesign.
 This design is created using figma with the help of community to collect assests and use in the design.
 The assests are collected from , Posts and profile images from Unplash , icons from iconsax icon set .